-The NHS Long Term Plan is our opportunity to not only treat people, but to help people prevent getting ill in the first place.
+The NHS Long Term Plan is our opportunity to not only treat people, but also prevent them from getting ill in the first place.

-- Everyone who has to stay overnight in hospital is given the chance and provided with help to quit smoking
+- Make sure that everyone who has to stay overnight in hospital is given the chance and provided with help to stop smoking

-- Every pregnant woman is offered face to face support to help stop smoking which will benefit not only them, but also their unborn child
+- Make sure that every pregnant woman is offered face-to-face support to help her stop smoking which will benefit not only her, but also her unborn child

-- People that use outpatient services for conditions that are made a lot worse by smoking (for example, cancer, mental health and respiratory services) are also given help to stop smoking
+- Help people using outpatient services for conditions that are made worse by smoking (for example cancer) to quit smoking

-- We want to make sure that more people are able to access support to help control their diabetes
+- Make sure that more people are able to access support to help control their diabetes

-- In the areas of greatest need, we want to help more people to attend weight management services, especially those who are obese and have another condition such as high blood pressure
+- Support more people to attend weight management services, especially those who are obese and have another condition such as high blood pressure

-- In the areas of greatest need, we want to ensure people admitted to hospital with alcohol related problems can be cared for by specialist Alcohol Care Teams
+- Make sure that people admitted to hospital with alcohol related problems can be cared for by specialist Alcohol Care Teams

-- We continue to use antibiotics sensibly so that are still available for future generations
+- Continue to use antibiotics sensibly so that they are still available for future generations

-- We will provide digital tools such as smartphone apps to enable more people to access online NHS services and support self-management
+- Provide digital tools such as smartphone apps to enable more people to access online NHS services and support self-management.

 Alcohol-related harm is estimated to cost the NHS in England £3.5 billion every year.